 Summer speaks Legalese, Geek, Science, Construction, and Normal Person.
 Her interactions with technicians, experts, courts, clients, and adversaries are seamless, as she literally speaks all of their languages.
 Her education and experience also allow her to quickly synthesize technical issues and analyze data and information to unearth solutions to each client’s unique needs.

-When she’s not working, Summer reads voraciously, takes wilderness survival classes, lifts and carries heavy stuff, trains in self-defense, goes mushroom hunting (don’t worry, she goes with experts, though she’s happy to pass along what she knows about why it’s actually really hard to hurt yourself with mushrooms), eats too much, pranks her kids, and listens to podcasts while wandering through the woods.
+When she’s not working, Summer reads voraciously, goes fly fishing whenever she can, takes wilderness survival and foraging classes, lifts and carries heavy stuff, trains in self-defense, eats too much, pranks her kids, and listens to podcasts and audiobooks while wandering through the woods.
 Summer revels in life and will always push herself to learn, improve, and grow.

 University of California, Berkeley